oechsler/oechsler/README.md

 During my spare time I sometimes also code stuff — you can find all my projects in the `Repositories` tab.

 I believe in digital sovereignty, open source, and owning your own infrastructure.
-That's why my self-hosted Forgejo instance is where most of my work lives first.
+That's why my self-hosted Forgejo instance is where most of my work lives first (at least from now on).

 ---